top of page

 A day and a half of total immersion in the wonderful art of Japanese Flower Arranging.

-After a short introduction, practical work will cover all the arrangements of the introductory course (according to the Ohara Curriculum).
+After a short introduction, practical work will cover all the arrangements of the introductory course (following to the Ohara Curriculum).

 Accommodation can be found locally amongst a range of hotels and B&Bs in the area.